AADaoud/taobao_slider_solver/README.md

 # Puzzle Piece Matcher 🧩

 This script finds a puzzle piece in a background image using edge detection and template matching with OpenCV.
+This is useful for solving Captchas on chinese e-commerce sites such as Taobao.

 ## Requirements